McShelby/reveal-pdfexport/README.md

 });
 ```

-You need to remove all of the following or similar lines from your presentation.
+For **reveal 3.x only** you need to remove all of the following or similar lines from your presentation.
 Paper- or PDF-stylesheets will be set by the plugin.

 ```html
 <!-- Printing and PDF exports -->